How to Become a Psychedelic Therapist: The Scoop on Psychedelic Training Programs

 MAPS MDMA Therapy Training Certificate

-Recently, MAPS PBC released the minimum criteria around who would qualify for the program, which includes the following:
+Lykos Therapeutics, formerly MAPS PBC, has minimum criteria around who would qualify to work as therapy providers within their sponsored clinical trials, which includes the following:

 • Hold an active license or registration to practice psychotherapy in good standing in their jurisdiction, OR